For what it's worth: pricing

 great to see a guitar like the one you own sell for big money, it has had

 an unfortunate effect on the marketplace.
-Too many people are only interested
+Too many people only care about

-in the value of their guitars, not in the guitars themselves.
-It is really
+the value of their guitars and don't really care about the guitars themselves.

 else, an old guitar is only worth as much as someone will pay you for it.

-Let's collect and enjoy and appreciate these fun little toys, let's learn
+Let's collect and enjoy and appreciate these fun little twangers, let's learn

-about their history, and let's not worry about profit too much.
+about their history, and let's not worry about "what's it worth" too much.